 - Put those into a Highball or a Collins glass and gently muddle.

-- Take the mint leaves and give ‘em a slap.
-(Yeah… We need the mint to release its essential oils and a slap is all it takes ).
+- Take the mint leaves in the palm of your hand and give ‘em a slap.
+(Yeah… We need the mint to release its oils and a slap is all it takes ).

 - Put the mint into the glass and fill it up with crushed ice.